JorPan/not-ify/README.md

 # not-ify

-It's .. definitely NOT Spotify
+It's .. definitely NOT Spotify...

 But, you CAN log in with your Spotify account, search for artists/ songs, click a result to play it, AND <b>see the lyrics</b>!